Online Comping UK

 1. Find a competition you like (cash prizes, tech, holidays—you name it).

-2. Write your entry details on a postcard or envelope.
+2. Write your entry details on a postcard.
 This usually includes:

 • Full name